gerardbyrne/katacoda-scenarios/html/step8.md

 5. Preview the code using the HTML Preview command relevant to your computer e.g. command+shift+v.

-6. Return to the HTML code by repeating the HTML Preview command e.g. command+shift+v.
+6. Return to the HTML code by clicking on the tab beside this preview tab.

 ## CODE ANALYSIS